It is that time of year again.

 1. Set Your Thermostat to Auto

 The main advantage to setting your thermostat to auto is it will use less energy and hence save you money.
-The fan will only run when your home is in a heating or cooling cycle so under this setting, there will be times when the fan is completely off and does not consume any energy.
+The fan will only run when your home is in a heating or cooling cycle so, under this setting, there will be times when the fan is completely off and does not consume any energy.

 A good way to deal with the warm fluctuations is to set the heat at a low temperature, maybe around 67 degrees.
 Your home may be a tad bit warm during the day, but once the sun goes down and the temperature drops again, you will be prepared.
 However, if you are more worried about a cold snap, but the temperature is comfortable, maybe open a window.
 If you do, make sure you are monitoring the level of coolness in your home.
 By setting the temperature to a higher temperature, such as 75 degrees, on the cool setting and then closing the windows before bed, can keep your home comfortable while you save money.

 If you are more worried about your comfort levels than you are money and have the time to plan your system, then you can take a different route.
 For instance, you may prepare your HVAC system to cool your home to 72 degrees and then change it to heat at 72 degrees for the night.
-You will always be comfortable, but your wallet might feel the affects.
+You will always be comfortable, but your wallet might feel the effects.

 2. Install Smart Technology

-With this technology you can program your system to cool if it reaches above a certain temperature or to heat when it drops below your decided temperature.
+With this technology, you can program your system to cool if it reaches a certain temperature or to heat when it drops below your decided temperature.
 You can also program the thermostat to turn off the heating and cooling when the house is unoccupied or during certain hours of the day that may be hotter or cooler than the others.

-3. Regular Cleaning/Maintenance on Your System
+3. Regular Cleaning and Maintenance on Your System